 Nothing is more special than meeting Santa at Walt Disney World.
 One of my favorites was about 5 years ago when he was meeting right in the front middle of the park.
 We got pictures with Santa at Mickey’s Very Merry Christmas Party with the castle in the background and it’s one of my favorite pictures and memories.
 He doesn’t do that anymore sadly but you can still meet him at the party, Disney Springs, Hollywood Studios, and with Mrs. Claus in the World Showcase at Epcot.

-6. Christmas through the Walt Disney World Parks and Resorts
+6. Christmas through the Walt Disney World Resorts

 All the resorts get decked out for Christmas as well.
 The Disney’s Boardwalk, Yacht and Beach, Club and Contemporary Resort all have different Gingerbread structures as well.